 Melissa studied at Reed College (B.A. in political science) and the University of Pennsylvania (Master of Governmental Administration).
-She and her family live near Indianapolis.
+She and her family live near Portland, OR.
 Melissa enjoys gardening, bird watching, and travel.

 Barbara Bruner is a southern California native and has lived in the greater Los Angeles area all of her life.
 After a 23-year career in pharmaceutical and medical product sales, she made the transition from a corporate employee to community service.